altanh/colocolo/README.md

     raco pkg install

 In order for Colocolo to be able to invoke lingeling (our SAT solver of choice), you must add [lingeling](https://github.com/arminbiere/lingeling) to your PATH.
+If you wish to use a different SAT solver you can modify the process call in `engine/sat/solver.rkt`.

 ## Running the Benchmarks